 - Are able to do mathematics and detailed work with accuracy

 - Are prepared to be a life-long learner to maintain knowledge and skills in the rapidly changing computer industry

 Curriculum Year by Year

-Dive into your major with courses in software development, data structures, and digital logic.
+Dive into your major with courses in software development, and data structures.
 Hone your knowledge of mathematics, chemistry, and physics as well as your written and oral communication skills.